element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `ip_range_blacklist`

-*(array|null)* This option prevents outgoing requests from being sent to the specified blacklisted IP address CIDR ranges.
+*(array)* This option prevents outgoing requests from being sent to the specified blacklisted IP address CIDR ranges.
 If this option is not specified then it defaults to private IP address ranges (see the example below).

 The blacklist applies to the outbound requests for federation, identity servers, push servers, and for checking key validity for third-party invite events.